sprtkd/scratchNN/README.md

 # To predict, run basicNNpredict.py
     and give the path of the image you want to predict
-# Samples images are in the testing_img folder
+# Samples images are in the testing_img.zip file.
+   Please extract it.

 A sample output during training is given as sample_output_tr.txt